Swatilekha-Roy/rhythMind/README.md

 For example:

 `git clone https://github.com/Swatilekha-Roy/rhythMind.git`

+## How to run ? 🛴
+After cloning the repo
+- Run `npm install` in the terminal.
+- Install dependencies
+- Run `npm install -g nodemon` (optional, but recommended)
+- Move on and run `node app.js`
+- This will start the project automatically on `localhost:3000`.

 ## Technologies Used
 We utilized various technologies ranging from animation tools, web development tools, scripting languages and multiple APIs to build ‘rythMind’.